Swifties need to be thrifty: Research reveals huge increase in costs for fans attending Eras tour

 Methodology

 UK Debt Expert analysed the costs of resale tickets available on StubHub.com, inclusive of estimated fees, to work out an average cost per ticket.
 To analyse the increase in the cost of hotel rooms and Airbnbs its team collated the prices for the 20 rooms or stays closest to the concert venues on Booking.com or airbnb.com and compared them with the price for a stay on 1 June, a week before the tour begins.
-Parking costs were collected from JustPark.com, selected 20 parking spaces available near to the concert venues, and compared against the same prices on 1 June.
+Parking costs were collected from JustPark.com, selected 20 parking spaces available near the concert venues, and compared against the same prices on 1 June.
 Prices correct as of 10 May 2024.